Athletic Training Education Journal

 Consistent with the Budapest open access initiative (BOAI), all articles are free for users to access, read, download, and print.
 Information can be used providing that the source is appropriately acknowledged and/or referenced.
 An institution may post an author's manuscript in a digital repository.
 Any other posting on servers or replication of any content can be done only after obtaining permission from the NATA's publication office.

 Bates, Dana K., "Perceptions from Graduates of Professional Athletic Training Programs Involved in Peer-Assisted Learning" (2014).
-Faculty Publications - Department of Health and Human Performance.
+Faculty Publications - Department of Kinesiology.
 2.